Parasitic-free gate: A protected switch between idle and entangled states: Principles

 \section{Principles}

 The $ZZ$ parasitic-free (PF) gate is a reversible operation that requires modulating a circuit parameter to switch it between two modes: undriven idle (I) mode, and driven entangled (E) mode.
-Qubits at I mode become decoupled and this sets their parasitic interaction to zero too.
-To bring the qubits to desirably interact at E mode, first, they are brought to interact in the circuit, then a microwave pulse drives them so that they start to interact with a desired $ZX$-type coupling at the same time they are liberated from net parasitic $ZZ$ interaction.
+Qubits at I mode are free from residual $ZZ$ interaction.
+To bring the qubits to desirably interact at E mode, they are first brought to couple with finite static $ZZ$, then a microwave pulse drives them so that they start to interact with a desired $ZX$-type coupling at the same time they are liberated from net parasitic $ZZ$ interaction.
 This gate combines two important features: 1) by filtering out parasitic interactions in presence or absence of external driving, high state fidelity can be achieved on both modes, and 2) it safely provides faster as well as higher fidelity 2-qubit gate by combining circuit tunability with external driving.

-Figure~\ref{fig:cird}(a) shows the schematic of the PF gate that switches Q1 and Q2 into either one of the following two modes: \begin{description} \item[PF/I mode] represented by a green box--- where qubits are decoupled by tuning a circuit parameter, such as mutual coupling strength, and this hibernates their initial state $|Q_1 Q_2\rangle$ as long as they are at the interaction-free idle (I) mode,
+Figure~\ref{fig:cird}(a) shows the schematic of the PF gate that switches qubits Q1 and Q2 into either one of the following two modes: \begin{description} \item[PF/I mode] represented by a green box--- where qubits are $ZZ$-free by tuning a circuit parameter, such as mutual coupling strength, and this hibernates their initial state $|Q_1 Q_2\rangle$ as long as they are at the idle (I) mode,

 \item[PF/E mode] represented by a pink box--- where qubits are coupled after changing circuit parameter and then applying microwave driving on qubits.
 These make them interact only by $ZX$ in absence of unwanted $ZZ$ interactions as long as the microwave is on. \end{description}